Mikestriken/GitCAD/FreeCAD_Automation/added-aliases.md

 ### `git fstash`
 #### __Description:__
 A wrapper for `git stash` operations that ensures `.FCStd` files remain synchronized with their uncompressed directories.
 Automatically imports `.FCStd` files after popping or applying stashes, also imports them after stashing to keep the `.FCStd` files synchronized with uncompressed directories.
-For pop/apply operations, checks that the user owns locks for any `.lockfiles` in the stash before proceeding.
+For pop/apply operations, checks that the user owns locks for any associated `.lockfile`s in the stash before proceeding.

 Usage:
 - `git fstash` - Stash working directory changes (imports stashed uncompressed `.FCStd` directories after stash)